Denver: Airports

 Denver International Airport (IATA: DEN, ICAO: KDEN), commonly known as DIA, serves as the primary airport for the Front Range Urban Corridor surrounding Denver.
 DIA is 18.6 mi east-northeast of the Colorado State Capitol and opened in 1995.
 DIA is the 3rd busiest airport in the world with 58.8 million passengers in 2021; it had the 5th highest number of passengers in the U.S., 61 million, in the pre-pandemic year 2019.
 It is the largest airport by land area in the United States.
 DIA serves as a major hub for United Airlines, is the headquarters and primary hub for Frontier Airlines, and is a major focus city and the fastest-growing market for Southwest Airlines.

-In 2017, Denver International Airport was rated by Skytrax as the 28th-best airport in the world, falling to second place in the United States behind Cincinnati/Northern Kentucky International Airport.
-Skytrax also named DIA as the second-best regional airport in North America for 2017, and the fourth-best regional airport in the world.

 Three general aviation airports serve the Denver area.
 Rocky Mountain Metropolitan Airport (KBJC) is 13.7 mi north-northwest, Centennial Airport (KAPA) is 13.7 mi south-southeast, and Colorado Air and Space Port (KCFO), formerly Front Range Airport, is 23.7 mi east of the state capitol.
 Centennial Airport also offers limited commercial airline service, on two cargo airlines.

 In the past, Denver has been home to several other airports that are no longer operational.
 Stapleton International Airport was closed in 1995 when it was replaced by DIA.
 Lowry Air Force Base was a military flight training facility that ceased flight operations in 1966, with the base finally closing in 1994.
 Both Stapleton and Lowry have since been redeveloped into primarily residential neighborhoods.
 Buckley Space Force Base is the only military facility in the Denver area.